Sispheor/snipux/README.md

 _script_commands=$(/path/to/Documents/snipux/snipux.sh list)
 ```

-If zhh is used instead of bash, update the zshrc with follwing lines:
+If zsh is used instead of bash, update the zshrc with following lines:
 ```
 autoload bashcompinit
 bashcompinit
-source /path/to/your/bash_completion_file
+source /etc/bash_completion.d/snipux
 ```

 Source the bash completion file or load a new terminal